felipebravom/felipebravom.github.io/docs/cv.md

 ## Service

-* Evaluation of a proposed undergraduate program at the University of Montevideo on Engineering in Data Science and Artificial Intelligence for the Ministry of Education and Culture of Uruguay.
+* [October 2023] Evaluation of a proposed undergraduate program at the University of Montevideo on Engineering in Data Science and Artificial Intelligence for the Ministry of Education and Culture of Uruguay.
 * Area Chair: EMNLP 2020 track "Sentiment Analysis, Stylistic Analysis, and Argument Mining".
 * Conference Program Committes: AAAI 2021, ACL 2021, TheWebConf 2021, ACL 2020, WISDOM 2020, NAACL 2019, LA-WEB 2019, WASSA 2018, WISDOM 2018, SEM-EVAL 2018, IJCAI-ECAI 2018, EMNLP 2017, WASSA 2017
 * Journal Reviewing: Digital Journalism, Plos One, ACM Transactions on the Web (TWEB), The Visual Computer (TVCJ), PeerJ Computer Science, Journal of Machine Learning Research, Natural Language Engineering, IEEE Transactions on Knowledge and Data Engineering, Knowledge-based Systems, ACM Transactions on Intelligent Systems and Technology (TIST), IEEE Computational Intelligence Magazine special issue on Computational Intelligence for Natural Language Processing.